wiebow/fighting-computers/content/Guides/Amiga Asm-Pro Tips.md

 ## Assembling

 One handy assemble option is **optimize**.
-You can use the command `ao` and the assembler will look at your branches.
-If the branch offset fits in a byte (meaning the branch is less than 128 memory locations, it will change your branch to a `.b` variant, so `bne` will become `bne.b` and so on.
+You can use the command `ao` and the assembler will look at your branches: if a branch offset fits in a byte (meaning the branch is less than 128 memory locations, it will change your instruction to a `.b` variant, so `bne` will become `bne.b` and so on.
 This will save two bytes and two cycles, per branch.
 Yay!

 OK, that's it for now.
-I am currently following the [Scoopex tutorials on YouTube](https://draft.blogger.com/blog/post/edit/2955047293687286184/7642377079426332438#).
+I am currently following the [Scoopex tutorials on YouTube](https://www.youtube.com/channel/UC1lfCoAuwbQ22H-KoImEygg).
 They are a great resource, and after reading some 680000 books they are a great introduction to Amiga hardware programming.
 Fascinating.
 Highly recommended!